-With all that in mind, and in order to help you choose wisely, this buyer’s guide will review five of the best glues for plastic models on the market.
+In order to help you choose wisely, this buyer’s guide will review five of the best model glue on the market.
 Furthermore, it will provide useful information about using this type of glue to create diorama projects or assemble model kits.

 1. Testors 3509C Plastic Cement Value Pack – Best Quick-Drying Glue for Plastic Models